matthieuSolente/accessible-vml-button-generator/README.md

 Testing was performed on Outlook 365 and Windows 10 Mail with Narrator and NVDA

 ### Disadvantage
 As the button is surrounded by two vml blocks, the difference will be visible in darkmode.
+If you use this button, you will need to find a way to harmonize the colors